TechForPalestine/palestine-datasets/site/docs/guides/contributing.md

 ### All other ideas / suggestions / issues

-Best to open an issue in this repo with your suggestion or question, or chat with us in the [Discord channel](https://discord.com/channels/1186702814341234740/1194895627298025473) so that we can align with you or advise on next steps.
+Best to open an issue in this repo with your suggestion or question, or chat with us in the [#tfp-datasets Discord channel](https://techforpalestine.org/get-involved/) so that we can align with you or advise on next steps.